bourgeoisor/dotfiles/README.md

     cd dotfiles

-Finally, use the created Makefile.
+Finally, run the install script.

-    make
+    ./install.sh

-This will make symbolic links in your `~/` directory.
 Take note that this process will overwrite any existing configuration files.